Rana Municipality

-The 4460 km2 municipality is the 4th largest by area out of the 356 municipalities in Norway (the largest municipality outside Troms og Finnmark county).
-Rana is the 45th most populous municipality in Norway with a population of 26,092.
+The 4460 km2 municipality is the 4th largest by area out of the 357 municipalities in Norway (the largest municipality outside Troms and Finnmark counties).
+Rana Municipality is the 47th most populous municipality in Norway with a population of 25,994.
 This makes it the second largest municipality in Nordland county—and the third largest in North Norway.
-The municipality's population density is 5.8 PD/km2 and its population has increased by 1.7% over the previous 10-year period.
+The municipality's population density is 5.8 PD/km2 and its population has increased by 0.2% over the previous 10-year period.

 Rana was a part of the Terra Securities scandal in 2007 relating to some investments that were made by the municipality.

 General information

 Municipal history

 The municipality of Rana was originally established on 1 January 1838 (see formannskapsdistrikt law).
-However, it was divided into Nord-Rana and Sør-Rana in 1839.
-In 1844, Nord-Rana was renamed Mo and Sør-Rana was renamed Hemnes.
-The village of Mo was separated from the rural district of Mo and became a town and municipality of its own on 1 January 1923.
-At that time, the rural district changed its name back to Nord-Rana.
+In 1839, it was divided into Nord-Ranen Municipality and Sør-Ranen Municipality.
+In 1844, Nord-Ranen Municipality was renamed Mo Municipality and Sør-Ranen Municipality was renamed Hemnes Municipality.
+On 1 January 1923, the village of Mo was separated from Mo Municipality and became a town-municipality of its own.
+At that time (to avoid confusion) Mo Municipality changed its name (back) to Nord-Rana Municipality and the new town was known as Mo i Rana.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the town of Mo (population: 9,616), the municipality of Nord-Rana (population: 11,636), the northern part of the municipality of Sør-Rana (population: 697), and the Sjona area of the municipality of Nesna (population: 543) were all merged.
-The united municipality was named simply Rana.
+On 1 January 1964, the town of Mo (population: 9,616), Nord-Rana Municipality (population: 11,636), the northern part of Sør-Rana Municipality (population: 697), and the Sjona area of Nesna Municipality (population: 543) were all merged to form Rana Municipality.

 Name

 The municipality is named after the river Ranelva (Raðund).
 The name of the river is probably derived from the word raðr which means "quick", "fast", or "rapid".
 Another possibility is that the name comes from the old Sami god Rana Niejta.

+On 16 February 2024, the national government approved a resolution to add a co-equal, official Sami language name for the municipality: Raane.
+The spelling of the Sami language name changes depending on how it is used.
+It is called Raane when it is spelled alone, but it is Raanen tjïelte when using the Sami language equivalent to "Rana Municipality".